Testimony Part 2

-We told family and friends that there was a possibility of CP, and some of our dearest friends and family even advised for us to stop the adoption.
+We told family and friends that there was a possibility of CP, and some of our dearest friends and family even advised us to stop the adoption.
 However, little Jung Sun, our little Abagail, was our daughter.
 Even though we couldn’t hold her and care for her, we had already bonded with her.
 She was our daughter – end of story!

-Finally in March (1 ½ years since we started the whole process) we received word that Abagail Jung Sun Johnston was coming home.
+Finally, in March (1 ½ years since we started the whole process), we received word that Abagail Jung Sun Johnston was coming home.
 Our little family was complete.

 Through physical therapy and some investigation, it turns out that Abagail does not have CP.
 We suspected that the problem was she was held in a papoose like contraption for most of her days in Korea.
 Her foster mother was in her 60’s and did not let little Jung Sun down to play.
 However, as soon as Abagail got with other kids, she had a rugged determination (her physical therapist called her “motivated”) to catch up.
-And catch up she did!
-She is now a happy and healthy six toed (we had the extra fingers removed as they were impeding her fine motor development) beautiful girl.
-Praise God for he is good!
+And catch up, she did!
+She is now a happy and healthy six-toed (we had the extra fingers removed as they were impeding her fine-motor development) beautiful girl.
+Praise God, for he is good!

-Another huge development for us after Part 1 of my testimony was the diagnosis of my son Ian’s Attention Deficit Disorder.
-This came in around the first grade when his teacher felt he needed some intervention.
-After two psychological evaluations confirmed the diagnosis (one was by the school and one was from a psychologist that we hired) we agreed that he needed extra intervention at school.
+Another massive development for us after Part 1 of my testimony was the diagnosis of my son Ian’s Attention Deficit Disorder.
+This development came in around the first grade when his teacher felt he needed some intervention.
+After two psychological evaluations confirmed the diagnosis (one was by the school, and one was from a psychologist that we hired), we agreed that he needed extra intervention at school.
 We had many meetings with his teachers, school counselors, and special education teachers.
 We developed an Individual Education Plan that had measurable goals.
 Throughout Elementary school, Ian thrived.
 He excelled in math and science – he loved to learn.
 We asked him once when he was going to stop asking why.
 He told us he would stop asking why when he knew everything.
 He read National Geographic magazine (yes, he read them), read all of the instruction manuals for appliances and cars.
 This kid is a sponge for knowledge.
-It has been a long road with Ian and his ADD, but he has really grown into his own accepting it as a part of who he is.
+It has been a long road with Ian and his ADD, but he has grown into his own, accepting it as a part of who he is.

 When Ian entered the 6th grade, everything changed.
-The school really didn’t care about Ian, didn’t care about his Individual Education Plan, and didn’t care if he succeeded or failed.
+The school didn’t care about Ian, didn’t care about his Individual Education Plan, and didn’t care if he succeeded or failed.
 He was on his own.
 For the first time in his life, Ian hated school.
-At that time we had just switched churches.
-The church we were now going, Grace Fellowship Christian and Missionary Alliance Church, had a number of homeschooling families.
+At that time, we had just switched churches.
+The church we were now going, Grace Fellowship Christian and Missionary Alliance Church, had several homeschooling families.
 Could we do this?
 Would it be worth the effort and time?
 One evening we had a long conversation with a mother who had graduated a son from homeschool and had a second son entering the high school years.
 We talked for a good long time, going over every aspect of how to do this.
 Finally, Karry looked at me and said, “I think we can do this”!

 God is Good!!!